Avaiga/taipy-doc/docs/knowledge_base/demos/production-planning.md

 # Understanding Production Planning

-Production planning involves the strategic scheduling of resources, materials, and processes to achieve production goals efficiently.
-It's a critical function in manufacturing, as it directly impacts product quality, delivery times, and overall profitability.
+Production planning involves strategically arranging resources, materials, and processes to achieve production objectives efficiently.
+It's a vital function in manufacturing because it directly influences product quality, delivery schedules, and overall profitability.

 # Significance of Production Planning in Manufacturing